Reston Area Marriage and Family Therapy Schools

 Virginia Polytechnic Institute and State University

 This university's Master of Science in Human Development degree program focuses on marriage and family therapy theories and techniques.
-Graduates of the program are prepared to seek licensure as a marriage and family therapist.
-Admission is competitive and only 12-15 students are typically offered admittance to the program each year.
+Graduates of the program are prepared to seek licensure as marriage and family therapists.

 Master of Science in Human Development - Marriage and Family Therapy